adaamko/wikt2def/README.md

    ```
 3) If you are only interested in building 4lang graphs, the ```demo.ipynb``` jupyter notebook shows a simple setup and examples.

-4) To reproduce our results, first install the tuw-nlp repository: https://github.com/recski/tuw-nlp
+4) To reproduce our results, first install the tuw-nlp repository of the branch _nle_: https://github.com/adaamko/tuw-nlp

   Then the '''process.py''' file can be used to generate results.